Russwater RPG Ruleset

 47. Steal Their Gear / Powers: Destroying gear is hardcore.
 This version uses a roll to swipe stuff or a power, maybe use it against them, or maybe stash it to be searched for and found.
 Then it can be retrieved after combat and hugged.

 48. Tactical: How can it cut the power?
 It’s an animal!
-Create and/or destroy terrain to move
+Create and/or destroy terrain, alter the battlefield, sight.

 52. Trap Them: The monster can grapple, immobilize, grab or incapacitate its foes.
 Usually countered with opposing STR rolls.